microsoft/TemplateStudio/README.md

 # Windows Template Studio

 Windows Template Studio (WinTS) is a Visual Studio 2019 Extension that accelerates the creation of new Universal Windows Platform (UWP) and Windows Presentation Foundation (WPF .NET Core 3.1) apps using a wizard-based experience.
 The resulting project is well-formed, readable code that incorporates great development features while implementing proven patterns and best practices.
-Sprinkled throughout the generated code we have links Docs, Stack Overflow and blogs to provide useful insights.
+Sprinkled throughout the generated code we have links to documentation to provide useful insights.
 WinTS supports creating UWP apps in C# or VB.Net and WPF (.NET Core 3.1) apps in C#.

 ![Windows Template Studio UWP screenshot](./docs/resources/getting-started/WTS%20-%20Project%20Type.png)